RAJ-RATHORE07/URL-Shortner/README.md

 URL Shortner

-A multi-tenant URL shortener built with Laravel, where:
+A multi URL shortener built with Laravel, where:

 - There can be multiple **companies**
 - Each company has multiple **users**